fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 According to hadith, when a person dies, the soul goes from the bottom of the body to the top before it leaves the body and the eyes roll-up as the soul leaves the body.
 According to hadith narrated by Umm Salama, she said that

 > The Messenger of Allah ﷺ   entered upon Abu Salamah (after he had died) and his eyes were open, so he closed them then said, ‘When the soul is taken, the eyes follow it.’
 (Reported by Sahih Muslim, 1528).

+#### The soul during sleep

+The soul leaves the body during our sleep.

+    It is Allah Who takes away the souls at the time of their death, and those that die not during their sleep.
+He keeps those (souls) for which He has ordained death and sends the rest for a term appointed.
+Verily, in this are signs for a people who think deeply"
+    Surah Az-Zumar 39:42

 </details><details><summary>